rp13g10/fell_finder/README.md

 ### Frontend

-* Set route creation callback to dynamically adjust max num. of candidates
-  * Current approach proves the concept, but isn't optimal
+* Improve UX when route generation fails
+  * Once different response codes implemented in the API, create toast messages explaining the issue
 * Bring back the progress bar!
   * Will require the ability to poll the API for progress, good development opportunity
-* Build out the route finding page of the webapp
-  * Page layout could stand to be improved, collapsible sidebars may help
 * Formally define the expected end state of the webapp
   * Set out all of the different features to be built out
   * Define a target layout for each feature